+In 2016 and 2017, Cheah W.L. was awarded a USP teaching incentive award and a NUS Law Faculty Teaching Excellence Award.
 Her teaching experience includes periods at the Centre for Transnational Legal Studies (London, UK), Oxford University (UK), Université Jean Moulin Lyon 3 (France), and the Royal University of Law and Economics (Cambodia).
-In 2016 and 2017, she was awarded a USP teaching incentive award and a NUS Law Faculty Teaching Excellence Award.

 Her broader research interests lie in studying how individuals and groups pursue accountability for human rights violations through local and global processes.
 Her article published by the Harvard Human Rights Journal examines the ‘comfort women’ movement’s creative use of domestic, regional and international forums to seek accountability for international sex crimes committed by the Japanese military.
-In another article published by the UCLA Journal of International Law and Foreign Affairs, she studies and compares the extent to which Serious Crimes Panel and the Commission for Reception, Truth and Reconciliation achieved individual accountability for wartime atrocities and other post-conflict objectives.
+In another article published by the UCLA Journal of International Law and Foreign Affairs, she studies and compares the extent to which Timor Leste’s Special Panels for Serious Crimes and the Commission for Reception, Truth and Reconciliation achieved individual accountability and other post-conflict objectives.

 In another series of articles, she explores how international organizations can be held legally accountable for human rights violations, using INTERPOL as a case study.
 Her article published by Policing: A Journal of Policy and Practice tracks the organization’s increased legalization while her article published in the International Organizations Law Review assesses the organization’s compliance with the individual’s right to a remedy.